a740g/Bin2Data/README.md

 RESTORE data_my_music_mp3_8192

-' This loads the encoded & compressed data from the DATA statements after the label above DIM buffer AS STRING: buffer = LoadResource
+' This loads the encoded & compressed data from the DATA statements after the label above DIM buffer AS STRING: buffer = Base64_LoadResource

 ' Now do something with buffer
 ...